gsa-oes/office-of-evaluation-sciences/_projects/1619-improving-reentry.md

 domain: Justice
 agency: Justice
 impact:
-summary: Empowering the re-entry population to thrive in their communities by developing a handbook that articulates concrete steps for individuals to take before and after their release.
+summary: Empowering the re-entry population to thrive in their communities by developing a handbook that articulates concrete steps.
 ---
 ## What was the challenge?